How to Optimize Your DoorDash Menu Photos in 2026

 The photo gets people to stop.
 The description helps confirm the choice.
 When images and copy work together, the menu becomes much stronger.

-A simple formula that works well is: Cooking method + Key ingredients + Distinctive detail.
+The winning formula is: Cooking method + Key ingredients + Differentiating detail.

 Instead of writing